unbit/uwsgi-docs/InternalRouting.rst

 Each rule is composed by a ''subject'', a ''condition'' and an ''action''

-The ''condition'' is a PCRE regexp applied to the subject, if it matches the action is triggered.
+The ''condition'' is generally a PCRE regexp applied to the subject, if it matches the action is triggered.
 Subjects are request's variables.

 Currently the following subjects are supported: